getman-research-group/3dcnn-zeolite-solvation/python_scripts/README.md

 The scripts are organized around one main workflow:

 1. Read one LAMMPS topology file and one sampled MD snapshot.
-2. Extract atom-level descriptors such as force-field parameters, connectivity, donor/acceptor capacity, and instantaneous hydrogen-bond information.
-3. Convert one snapshot into an adsorbate-centered voxel grid.
+2. Convert one snapshot into an adsorbate-centered voxel grid.
-4. Apply the 24 rotational augmentations used for model training.
+3. Apply the 24 rotational augmentations used for model training.
-5. Store one pickle file for each zeolite-environment-adsorbate system.
+4. Store one pickle file for each zeolite-environment-adsorbate system.
-6. Load the serialized voxel data and train the attention-based 3D-CNN with grouped cross-validation.
+5. Load the serialized voxel data and train the attention-based 3D-CNN with grouped cross-validation.
-7. Plot model performance, training behavior, attention patterns, feature attribution results, and data-distribution summaries.
+6. Plot model performance, training behavior, attention patterns, feature attribution results, and data-distribution summaries.

 ## Workflow